LANCHERBA/Dashop_E-commerce_Platform/README.md

 ### Structure:
 >#### Django with Backend Frontend seperated. <br>
-* Frontend server is run by Nginx and it mainly tackles with requests for viewable resources (example: templates).
+>* Frontend server is run by `Nginx` and it mainly tackles with requests for viewable resources (example: templates).
-* Backend server mainly tackles with data processing and supports requests from different resources(example: HTML, IOS, etc.)
+>* Backend server mainly tackles with data processing and supports requests from different sources(example: HTML, IOS, etc.)

 ### Features:
 >#### Register